 In the specially faced finish, finishing material such as marble, etc. is incorporated on the facing side of the block.

 A colored finish can be obtained by mixing various pigments into the concrete mix.

 The following points should be kept in mind while manufacturing the concrete masonry blocks:

 1. The cement-aggregate ratio should not be leaner than 1: 6.

-3. Blocks should be taken out from the moulds only when concrete has been sufficiently set.
+3. Blocks should be taken out from the molds only when the concrete has been sufficiently set.

 4. Concrete should not have very lean consistency.
-If hand moulding is done, the hollows should be vertical.
+If hand molding is done, the hollows should be vertical.
 Proper compactions should be obtained.

 5. Machine casting is preferable to hand casting, to obtain a better finish.

 6. After taking the blocks out of the mold, they should be kept under shade for at least 24 hours, and then immersed in a water tank for curing for at least 24 hours, and then immersed in a water tank for curing for at least one week.

 After that, the blocks may be, stacked with cells horizontally.

 7. Blocks should be used only after about 3 to 4 weeks of their taking out of the curing tank.

 8. The compressive strength of blocks should not be less than 3 N/mm2 after 28 days of curing.